PAIR-code/llm-comparator/README.md

 While there are many responses starting with "Sure" for Gemma 1.0, no response from Gemma 1.1 starts with it.

+## Python Library for Creating JSON File

+This project provides the `llm-comparator` package on PyPI, which create JSON files for use with the LLM Comparator visualization.
+This package can create the entire JSON file, including side-by-side analysis, given a set of input prompts to run and models to run them on.
+Or, if a user already has prompts and an existing set of model outputs, it can perform just the side-by-side analysis steps.
+For more details, see the [Python library README](python/README.md).

 ## JSON Data Format